 Hi, I’m Calli from Make it Do.
 I am so happy to be a guest here on the Polka Dot Chair.

 With Halloween right around the corner, I wanted to share a quick and easy decoration idea.
 Make it Do is all about using what you have to make life sweet, and this cauldron is no exception.
 It is inexpensive to create.
-With a short scavenger hunt around my house, I happened to already have everything I needed already.
+With a short scavenger hunt around my house, I already had everything I needed.

 I started with an old twiggy wreath that used to hang on my front door long ago.
 It’s seen better days… but that’s all the better for my rustic woody layer for my witch’s fire.
 You can make a twiggy wreath by wiring twigs from your yard to a metal wreath form available at most craft stores.

 Next, use a couple of pieces of colored tissue paper to make the flames.
 I love using both yellow and orange together.

 Place a heatproof bowl into the center of the wreath on top of the tissue paper.
 My bowl is glass, but a metal bowl would work too.

 Place a strand of Christmas lights into the bowl, and make sure all the lights are in the bowl and will not come in contact with the tissue.

 These lights get hot, and you don’t want a real fire!
 It works great to keep the lights bundled up.
 Plug an extension cord into the lights and run it out the back of the display to an outlet.

 Next comes the cauldron.
 This is a copper-colored plant container that I use for flowers.
 It makes a perfect cauldron.
 You can also use a large black canning pot or a cast iron dutch oven.